 Annuities are an option for consumers who want to let their money grow and at the same time avert taxes on income.
 These consumers are usually confident that they will not need to access their money for a long period of time and reasonably expect to outlive their savings.

 Savers plus income generators

-This group of consumers want both the ability to grow income and still have access to assets.
-They often include consumers nearing retirement age.
+This group of consumers wants both the ability to grow income and still have access to assets.
+They often include people nearing retirement age.

 For those who are now living from their savings, an annuity can create a predictable and guaranteed stream of income for life.
-Consumers often use this income to cover essential retirement living expenses.
+People often use this income to cover essential retirement living expenses.

 Social Security recipients

 Individuals who have a Social Security or pension plan income may want to use an annuity to supplement these sources.

 - How much does a $100,000 annuity pay per month?

 - The monthly payment of a $100,000 immediate annuity depends on multiple factors, including the length of the annuity and the annual growth rate.
 For example, an annuity with a starting principal of $100,000 that pays out over 20 years and has an annual growth rate of 5% would have a monthly payment of approximately $660.

 - Can you lose your money in an annuity?